crowdcover/moabi/_posts/jobs/0100-01-02-web_design_consultant.md

 5. Adobe Photoshop/Illustrator or other vector/raster graphical software in order to manage site graphic assets

 ## Additional Skills
-1. Familiarity with JavaScript libraries such as JQuery, D3, and mapbox.js
-2. Experience using Git and GitHub.
+1. Experience using Git, GitHub, and gh-pages for collaborative work
-3. Comfortable with Agile, iterative development
+2. Comfortable with agile, iterative development
-4. Past work with either web mapping projects and/or environmental management projects
+3. Past work with either web mapping projects and/or environmental management projects a plus.
+4. Experience with, or willingness to learn, Jekyll static site templating.
+5. While the designer is not responsible for front end development, he/she will be working closely with the project’s front end developer.
+Experience with or interest in JS libraries such as D3 and Leaflet/MapBox.js is a plus.

 ## Deliverables
+1. Responsive HTML templates for the following pages, made in collaboration with the project team
+  * landing
+  * about
+  * article library
+  * blog
+  * report
+  * map
+  * issue/topic pages
+  * company profile pages
-1. Clean, custom stylesheets building off the established base.css framework and modified html pages.
+2. Clean stylesheets building off the established base.css framework or introducing a new css framework.
-2. Typographic webfont library with simple but versatile usage guidelines
+3. Typographic webfont library with simple but versatile usage guidelines
-3. Iconography library
+4. Iconography library
-4. Web-optimized imagery assets from the projects photo library, accounting for load times and web based viewing.
+5. Web-optimized imagery assets from the projects photo library, accounting for load times and web based viewing.

 ## Consultancy duration
-3 months with possibility of extension
-Reporting to Technical Lead and Moabi Project Lead Based in DC
+1 - 2 months, depending on the full time/part time status.
+The position reports to the project Front End Developer and Cartographer.

 ## Remuneration
 Payment will be negotiable and commensurate with experience

 ## Application
 Send your resume, and examples of your work, website, and/or GitHub projects to [info@crowdcover.org](mailto:info@crowdcover.org).
+Please include an rough estimate of project timeline and cost, and if needed, a brief description of how you plan to approach the project.